inetum-orleans/docker-devbox-ddb/docs/features/docker.md

 All labels prefixed `ddb.emit.` are processed and converted into event and event arguments.

-??? example "Example : the creation of binaries"
+!!! example "Example : the creation of binaries"
-    Whether you use ddb.Binary() in jsonnet template or manually add the right labels to your `docker-compose.yml`, they are converted into ddb configuration and shims are generated as simple executable commands by the [shell](shell.md) features because of the event `docker:binary`
+    Whether you use `ddb.Binary()` in jsonnet template or manually add labels to your `docker-compose.yml`, they are converted into ddb configuration and shims are generated as simple executable commands by the [shell](shell.md) features, thanks to `docker:binary` event.

 Feature configuration
 ---
 As docker is at the heart of ddb, it has one of the largest collection of parameters.

 - `disabled`: Definition of the status of the feature.
 If set to True, docker feature will not be triggered.
     - type: boolean